WOUB-FM

-WOUB-FM (91.3 MHz) is a public radio station in Athens, Ohio.
+WOUB-FM (91.3 FM) is a noncommercial educational radio station licensed to Athens, Ohio, United States.
 Owned by Ohio University, it is the flagship of a five-station network known as Ohio University Public Radio.
 The studios and offices are on South College Street in Athens.

-WOUB-FM has an effective radiated power (ERP) of 50,000 watts, the current maximum for Ohio FM stations.
-The transmitter is on Bittersweet Lane, near Ohio State Route 56 in Athens, co-located with the tower for WOUB-TV 20.
+The transmitter is on Bittersweet Lane, near Ohio State Route 56 in Athens, co-located with the tower for WOUB-TV (channel 20).

 Programming

 By day, WOUB-FM airs mostly news and informational programs, many from NPR.
 Daytime shows include Morning Edition, All Things Considered, Here and Now, 1A and Fresh Air with Terry Gross.

 At night, it broadcasts music shows, focusing on a mix of musical genres: adult album alternative, bluegrass, Americana and world music.
 Nighttime music shows include Crossing Boundaries, World Cafe, The Thistle & Shamrock, Afropop Worldwide and Mountain Stage.